Tristan-hsu/ShapeClassifierPyTorch/README.md

     4. Evaluate accuracy and discuss the results.

 Attention:
-   dataset should be set as the following form.
+   dataset should be set as the following form and there are only one data for each docfile to show the data structure.

 ````
 ShapeClassifierPyTorch/